-All of our products are based on our proprietary recombinant type I human collagen, rhCollagen, which is identical to the type I collagen produced by the human body.
+All of our products and product candidates are based on our proprietary recombinant type I human collagen, rhCollagen, though laboratory-derived, is identical to the type I collagen produced by the human body.
 The graphic below illustrates the structural differences between rhCollagen produced with our proprietary plant-based technology and currently marketed tissue-derived collagens.